cadexproject/cadex/INSTALL.md

-Building Cadex
+Building Dash
 =============

-See doc/build-*.md for instructions on building the various elements of the Cadex Core reference implementation of Cadex.
+See doc/build-*.md for instructions on building the various elements of the Dash Core reference implementation of Dash.